skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-3-blinky-bluepill.markdown

 DEVICE=stm32f103cb
 OOCD_FILE = board/stm32f1x.cfg
 ```
-*Note: If you want to see the register level details take a look in libopencm3/include/libopencm3/stm32/f1*

-Write and quit that file, and create and open a new file called main.c, insdie here we will first call the main libopencm3 HAL for the board, and the HAL for accessing the GPIO pins:
+Write and quit that file, and create and open a new file called main.c, inside here we will first call the main libopencm3 HAL for the board, and the HAL for accessing the GPIO pins:

 ```c
 #include <libopencm3/stm32/rcc.h>
 #include <libopencm3/stm32/gpio.h>
 ```

-Then we will run a very minial blinky loop, first lets take a look at where the onboard LED is, or you can use your own external one.
-On my board there is a silk screen print saying "PB2|" which suggests the LED is on GPIO group B, pin 2.
+Then we will run a very minial blinky loop, first lets take a look at where the onboard LED is,or you can use your own external one.
+On my board there is a silk screen print saying "PB2" which suggests the LED is on GPIO group B, pin 2.
 The Cortex M chips do not activate all the GPIO pins by default to save power, they are grouped, and you must enable the group you want, along with enabling the clock, and selecting an appropriate clock speed:

 ```c
 int main(void) {